mikeizbicki/ucr-cs100/assignments/lab/lab0-vim/README.md

 ## deliverables

+Everyone gets full credit on this lab just for showing up.
-Show the TA your modified `.vimrc` file.
+But you can't leave until you finish all three parts and show the TA your modified `.vimrc` file.